LMS Jubilee Class 5690 Leander: Preservation

-In July 2022, Leander suffered a failed super heater element while working The Waverley railtour on 10 Jul 2022.
-The engine was failed in Carlisle and dragged back to Hellifield behind a British Rail Class 47 no 47804 before being taken back to Carnforth MPD.
-As of November 2022 the engine is still undergoing repairs following its failure.
+On 10 July 2022, Leander suffered a failed super heater element while working RTC's Waverley railtour on 10 Jul 2022.
+The engine was failed in Carlisle and dragged back to Hellifield behind a British Rail Class 47 no 47804 before being taken back to Carnforth MPD, 45690 returned to operational service in April 2023 following repairs.
+As of October 2023, Leander is in the final few months of its present boiler certificate which was due to expire in November 2023, this has now been extended to January 2024.